Sorry, you need to enable JavaScript to visit this website.

 Once you click ‘Start Test’, the timer will begin and must not be paused.
 Therefore, please ensure that you are in a suitable place and ready to take the exam before you press ‘Start Test’.

-You must not attempt to pause the timer or close the browser during the exam.
+You must not attempt to pause the timer or close the browser during the exam unless specifically instructed to do so by the College or exam platform.
 Closing the browser is logged on the system and any attempts to do this will be reviewed and treated as breach of exam rules, which could result in your exam attempt being nullified.

 How can I manage my time in the exam?